jonpstone/portfolio-project-sinatra-combat-squadron/NOTES.md

       --- Station Armory ---

       List all weapons and their properties.
-Clicking on a weapon

       [OPTIONS]
+      New Weapon
       Pilot Operations Room?
       Squadron Roster?
       Aircraft Hangar?